 “This could be a deathtrap!” my Mom whispered, stepping gingerly down the narrow winding staircase to my old basement place.

 “Yeah, but there’s another exit out the back alley,” I countered.

 “You might see an alley.
 I see a blazing inferno,” she shuddered.

 Later, when I came home from work, my Dad took my arm and led me over to the small square and barred windows high up on the wall.
 He pulled back the curtain to reveal a key suspended by a nail—his handiwork—inside the window frame.

-His next move was pretty cool: he took the key, slid it into an inconspicuous lock, and magically freed the window bars, swinging them away from the window in one gentle push.
+His next move was pretty cool: he opened the window and then took the key, slid it into an inconspicuous lock, and magically freed the window bars, swinging them away from the window in one gentle push.
 Suddenly we were looking at unencumbered Boston sky.

 It hadn’t occurred to me to look for a lock or a key.
 I’d never considered the bars would move.